 Set one of your domain names as canonical.

 Search engines see www and non-www versions of the same page as two different pages, and duplicate content issues may occur.
 To avoid this, set the main domain version for your website using the redirect method that works best for you.

 Such indexation won’t cause algorithmic penalties.
 However, to get the best ranking results, make sure the version you set as the main is the one Google displays in its search results.
 In Site Audit, find the Redirects section and see if you have set up the redirect to the main (either www or non-www) domain version.

 Choose an SEO-friendly content management system.

 Content management systems (CMS for short) are meant to simplify the way we build websites.
 But sometimes they do right the opposite.
 CMSs may pose additional challenges to SEO, such as automatic generation of duplicate content, bad URLs, restrictions on customization of major on-page elements, and a limited set of functions overall.
 That's why considering a good CMS from the very start saves you the trouble.
 For more details, check out our overview of the best CMSs for SEO.

 Implement SEO-friendly URLs.

-Though being a very lightweight ranking factor, an URL is the first thing that the Googlebot crawls on a new page.
+Though being a very lightweight ranking factor, a URL is the first thing that Googlebot crawls on a new page.
 Besides, sharing clumsy URLs may be embarrassing to users.
-So, it doesn’t cost you anything, but your site will surely benefit from the best SEO practices for URLs.
+Generating SEO-friendly URLs doesn’t cost you anything, but your site will surely benefit from the best SEO practices for URLs.